 Requesting Deferred Disposition

 You may wish to request deferred disposition to keep the offense you have been charged with from appearing on your driving and/or criminal record.
-It will also keep points from being assessed to your driver's license as required by the Texas Surcharge Program.
-Requests for deferred disposition must be submitted in person.
+It will also keep points from being assessed to your driver's license as required by the Texas Department of Public Safety.
+Requests for deferred disposition can be submitted in person or via e-mail with a member of the court staff.
 The case is suspended for a period of time (between 1 to 180 days) set by the judge.
-Fees are assessed as a penalty, to include a special expense fee as prescribed by the judge.
+Fees are assessed as prescribed by the judge.

-The judge may require additional conditions, such as no additional charges filed during the deferral period, alcohol/tobacco awareness classes, community service hours, submittall to counseling and/or anger management classes, or any other condition deemed reasonable by the judge.
-Anyone under the age of 25 must complete a driver's safety course as a term of the probation if the offense is classified as a moving violation.
+The judge may require additional conditions, such as no additional charges filed during the deferral period, alcohol/tobacco awareness classes, community service hours, submittals to counseling and/or anger management classes, or any other condition deemed reasonable by the judge.
+Anyone under the age of 25 must complete a driver's safety course if the offense is classified as a moving violation.
 If you comply with the court's order, the judge will dismiss your case.

-* Deferred Disposition is discretionary with the court and must be approved by the judge.
+Deferred Disposition is discretionary by the court and must be approved by the judge.